Program Overview

 Application Deadline

-We expect that faculty will interview their leading candidates between February 2 and February 15, and offers will be made in late February 2024.
+We expect that faculty will interview their leading candidates between February 17 and March 4, and offers will be made in early March 2026.

 How to Apply

-Research opportunity descriptions and application links are accessible in the Summer 2024 Research Opportunities section of this page.
+Research opportunity descriptions and application links will be accessible in the Summer 2026 Research Opportunities section of this page.
 Each opportunity has its own description and application link.
-If you wish to apply for more than one opportunity, you must tailor your application materials to each opportunity’s requirements and submit an application to each opportunity that interests you.
-Please note that if you apply to more than one opportunity, OUR will send you a follow-up form in mid-February in which you will rank those opportunities in order of preference; your ranking must be submitted no later than 9am on Friday, February 16th.
+If you wish to apply for more than one opportunity, you must tailor your application materials to each opportunity's requirements and submit an application to each opportunity that interests you.
+Please note that if you apply to more than one opportunity, OUR will send you a follow-up form in late February in which you will rank those opportunities in order of preference; your ranking must be submitted no later than March 5, 2026.
 For guidance on how to use the application management system, please review the Quest Portal User Tips.

 Financial Support